-The Lincoln Memorial Reflecting Pool (LMRP) is a national landmark that is located close to the center of Washington, D.C, in the National Mall area, and is managed by National Mall and Memorial Parks (NAMA), a unit of the National Park Service.
-LMRP is considered a recreational facility that has been classified as a minor industrial facility for permitting purposes.
+The Lincoln Memorial Reflecting Pool (LMRP) is a national landmark that is located close to the center of Washington, D.C., in the National Mall area. and the LMRP is managed by National Mall and Memorial Parks (NAMA), a unit of the U.S. National Park Service.
+LMRP is considered a recreational facility that has been classified as a minor industrial facility for Clean Water Act permitting purposes.
 The facility consists of the Lincoln Memorial Reflecting Pool itself ("Pool"), a water treatment facility, and walkways.

 The Pool, which has a surface area of approximately 338,843 square feet, was constructed in 1922 - 1923 and then rehabilitated in 2010-2012.
 Currently, the Pool holds approximately 4.5 million gallons of water and is filled with potable water from the District of Columbia's (District) potable water supply.
-The intended source of water to fill the Pool is water from the Tidal Basin (Basin), which will be treated at filling; however, the use of water from the Basin depends on the conditions of the Basin.
-Since the Pool has only been filled with potable water since 2012, the permittee will be required to submit an effluent characterization report before discharging if the Pool has been filled with water from the Basin.
-The permit will contain special conditions regarding the use of water from the Basin, use of potable water, and emergency discharges.
+The intended source of water to fill the Pool is the Tidal Basin (Basin), which is treated at filling; however, the use of water from the Basin depends on the conditions of the Basin.
+Since the Pool has only been filled with potable water since 2012, the permittee is required to submit an effluent characterization report before discharging to the Tidal Basin if the Pool has been filled with water from the Basin.
+The permit contains special conditions regarding the use of water from the Basin, use of potable water, and emergency discharges.